Bridgewood Mews Care Home, Tipton, Birmingham

 Welcome to Bridgewood Mews

-At Bridgewood Mews, we build our care and activity plans around an individual, supporting and encouraging them to be happy, cared for and fulfilled.
+At Bridgewood Mews specialist nursing home in Tipton, the team build our care and activity plans with individuals, supporting and encouraging them to be happy, cared for and fulfilled.
+The home provides care for people living with

 Service users at Bridgewood Mews live in two 10-bedded units, Telford and Brindley.
 Each unit has a dining room and lounge, with an activity room on Telford and a quiet room on Brindley.